4 Things Every Youth Sports Organization Should Do This Summer

 Who doesn’t love an exciting announcement about their team?
 College and pro teams know how to make a big announcement to keep fans excited, and your youth sports program can do the same.

 Making an exciting announcement keeps your organization in the back of parents and community members’ minds during the slow months of summer.
 Need a few ideas?
-Give something away, host a free camp (see below), open a new apparel store, ask a local artist to make you a new logo, or launch a new website!
+Give something away, host a free camp (see below), ask a local artist to make you a new logo, or launch a new website!

 2. Host a one-day camp for players